tomhiskey/tom-personal-site-jekyll/about.md

 ---
 title: About Me
-subtitle: As a product designer, I join the dots between problems and outcomes humbly, openly and collaboratively
+subtitle: As a product designer, I join the dots between problems and outcomes humbly, openly and collaboratively.
+As a manager, I support others and help them achieve great outcomes.
 image:
 layout: page
 ---

+### My brain

++ User manual
++ DiSC profile

+### More about me

 I need to know the why, so I love working with researchers and doing research myself.